Did you know you could get this just by commenting?

 Move your commenting skills to other platforms

-All within a friendly environment, a commenting haven, where you can explore the concept of commenting to however it best helps you.
+All within a friendly environment, a commenting haven, where you can explore the concept of commenting to the best way it helps you.

-Delivered in a variety of ways, from blog posts to short courses, from quizzes and games to community activities, from answering problems to trouble shooting, all based around a monthly theme.
+It is delivered monthly in a variety of ways, from blog posts to short courses, from quizzes and games to community activities, from answering problems to trouble shooting.

 Still interested?
 Then let me introduce you to...